skydawngames/esper-genesis-docs/changelogs/threats-database.md

 Release notes for the **Esper Genesis Threats Database** module.

-The current release, 1.0.2, requires Foundry VTT v14 and the dnd5e system (minimum 5.0.0, verified against 5.3.3).
+The current release requires Foundry VTT v14 and the dnd5e system (verified against 5.3.3).
 As of 1.0.2 the Core Manual is no longer required, though the two modules are designed to be used together.

 ---